 OpenVZ libvirt small howto

-libvirt is the management framework that made it easy for me to configure, deploy and run those machines, until a few weeks ago I didnt come to my mind that libvirt has had a remote control ability for ages.
+libvirt is the management framework that made it easy for me to configure, deploy and run those machines, until a few weeks ago I did not come to my mind that libvirt has had a remote control ability for ages.

-now for the base setup I had to install libvirt on the box, and make it listen to the external adress via tcp. there are multiple ways to do this, and I decided to go with the ssl/tls road.
+Now for the base setup I had to install libvirt on the box, and make it listen to the external address via tcp.
+There are multiple ways to do this, and I decided to go with the ssl/tls road.

 listen_tcp = 0 ... listen_tls = 1 ... #tcp_port = tcpportno ... tls_port = tlsportno ... #listen_addr = 127.0.0.1 ... #auth_tcp = "sasl" ... auth_tls = "sasl" ... key_file = ... ca_file = ... cert_file = ... ... #and for debugging #tls_no_sanity_certificate = 1 #tls_no_verify_certificate = 1